A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 Delta Flight 4819, operated by Delta subsidiary Endeavor Air, departed from Minneapolis/St. Paul International Airport and crashed at the Toronto airport around 2:15 p.m.
 ET Monday, Delta said in a statement.

-No fatalities were reported as of Monday evening, but both Delta Air Lines and Toronto Airport Fire Chief Todd Aitken said 18 people were injured.

-A child was among the injured but is in good condition, the Hospital for Sick Children in Toronto said.
+Eighteen people were injured, both Delta and Toronto Airport Fire Chief Todd Aitken said.
+A child was among those injured but is in good condition, the Hospital for Sick Children in Toronto said.

 Some of the passengers who were hospitalized have been released, Delta said.